Jesuit Terms S

 For the first time Elizabeth experienced Roman Catholic piety in her social equals.
 She was deeply impressed, especially by the doctrine of the real presence of Christ in the Eucharist.
 She returned to New York in June 1804, full of religious turmoil.
 After almost a year of searching, she made her profession of faith as a Roman Catholic in March 1805, a choice which triggered three years of financial struggle and social discrimination.
 At the invitation of several priests, she moved with her family to Baltimore in June 1808 to open a school for girls.

 Catholic women from around the country came to join her work.
 Gradually, the dream of a religious congregation became a reality.
-The women soon moved to Emmitsburg, Maryland, where they formally began their religious life as Sisters of Charity of St. Joseph's July 31, 1809.
+The women soon moved to Emmitsburg, Maryland, where they formally began their religious life as Sisters of Charity of St. Joseph's on July 31, 1809.
 Elizabeth Seton was named first superior and served in that capacity for the next twelve years.

 As the community took shape, Elizabeth directed its vision.
-A Rule was adapted from that of the French Daughters of Charity, a novitiate was conducted, and the first group, including Elizabeth, made religious vows July 19, 1813.
+A rule was adapted from that of the French Daughters of Charity, a novitiate was conducted, and the first group, including Elizabeth, made religious vows on July 19, 1813.
 In 1814 the community accepted its first mission outside Emmitsburg, an orphanage in Philadelphia.
 By 1817 sisters had been sent to staff a similar work in New York.

 During her years in Emmitsburg, Elizabeth suffered the loss of two of her daughters to tuberculosis, Anna Maria in 1812 and Rebecca in 1816.
 By that time she herself was weak from the effects of the disease.
 She spent the last years of her life directing St. Joseph's Academy and her growing community.
 She died January 4, 1821, not yet forty-seven years old.